The trusted source for

 In a related development in the nation's biggest tobacco-producing state, no one can smoke or use tobacco on any campus of North Carolina's 125 acute care hospitals.
 North Carolina is the first state in the country to be 100% tobacco-free in its nonfederal hospitals.
 Employees at state hospitals who smoke also pay more for insurance premiums.
 It is a sign of things to come as more and more hospitals remove smoking and other tobacco use from their campuses, not just their buildings.

-"We are still the No. 1 tobacco-producing state, and we have a tremendous number of health problems as a result of that," says Melva Fager Okun, DrPH, senior program manager for NC Prevention Partners in Chapel Hill, a nonprofit organization that seeks to reduce preventable illness and early death.
+"We are still the number one tobacco-producing state, and we have a tremendous number of health problems as a result of that," says Melva Fager Okun, DrPH, senior program manager for NC Prevention Partners in Chapel Hill, a nonprofit organization that seeks to reduce preventable illness and early death.
 "For us to have achieved this is remarkable.
 It's exceptional."